George Grauel Faculty Fellowship

 1. Upon acceptance of the Fellowship, recipients must agree to return to full-time service as a faculty member at John Carroll University for the academic year following the award, relinquish the award, or reimburse the University.
 Those who have been notified that a tenure-track position has not been renewed are not eligible for the award.

-2. Recipients are required to submit a written report on the results of the Fellowship to the Associate Academic Vice President no later than October 1 following the award period.
+2. Recipients are required to submit a written report on the results of the Fellowship to the Interim Associate Vice President for Academic Affairs no later than October 1 following the award period.
 The report may take the form of the finished product of the research leave, for example, a manuscript submitted for publication; if not that, it should be a substantive account–at least several pages in length–of the work carried out during the leave period.
 Failure to submit a report by the stated deadline will render the recipient ineligible for subsequent research and teaching awards, including Summer Research Fellowships, Grauel Faculty Fellowships, course development grants, and miscellaneous research assistance, until such time as a report is submitted.

 To apply for the Grauel Fellowship, please visit the Forms and Deadlines page.